Writing is a difficult medium to learn. For instance, did you know that there are different types of writing?

 Descriptive writing is typically written in the first-person point of view, and the context of the writing is emotive and intimate.

-Haruki Murakami is a well-known Japanese author who is known for his descriptive writing.
+Haruki Murakami is a well-known Japanese author known for his descriptive writing.
 His descriptive language is best exemplified in classics like Kafka on the Shore and Norwegian Woods.

 Not only does one read his writings, but one lives in his universe.
 Descriptive writing is employed alongside all other types of writing because a writer may need to explain a scene or character in depth from time to time so that readers can better understand the story.

-Descriptive writing has a poetic quality to it.
+Descriptive writing has a poetic quality.
 It concentrates on describing everything in great detail so that the reader can see, smell, taste, hear, and feel what is happening.
-Poetry, journals, fictitious stories, diary writing, and nature writing, all employ this writing style.
+Poetry, journals, fictitious stories, diary writing, and nature writing all employ this style.

-This type of writing is one of the types of writing that entails writing something that can be backed up with facts and proof.
-The data should be well-researched and statistically and scientifically correct.
+This type of writing entails writing that can be backed up with facts and proof.
+The data should be well-researched statistically and scientifically correct.

 The author should remain objective and neutral, allowing the readers to form their own opinions.
 A formal style of writing is objective writing.
 As a result, instead of writing “men and girls,” write “men and women.”

-Because this type of writing is “to the point of writing” therefore, a writer should avoid intensifying anything by using words like “always,” “extremely,” and “never.”
+Because this type of writing is “to the point of writing, a writer should avoid intensifying anything by using words like “always,” “extremely,” and “never.”
 Objective writing is indeed based on facts.

 This is a type of writing in which the author expresses his or her personal view.
-An author expresses his or her thoughts, feelings, views, and perspectives in his or her writing.
+An author expresses his or her thoughts, feelings, views, and perspectives in writing.

 The author is unconcerned with the material’s accuracy.
 Subjective writing is based on the author’s observations and experiences.

-The subjective approach is crucial because it allows the reader to see how the author thinks.
-The reader is given the flexibility to conceive things from their unique perspective in this type of writing.
+The subjective approach is crucial because it lets the reader see the author’s thoughts.
+In this type of writing, the reader is given the flexibility to conceive things from their unique perspective.

 Making stuff up is an art form in creative writing.
-Professional writing is not the same as this style of writing.
+This style of writing is not the same as professional writing.

 This genre includes fiction, nonfiction, horror, crime, biographies, screenwriting, scriptwriting, short tales, and playwriting.
-Creative writing refers to any writing that originates from a single person’s imagination.
+Creative writing is any writing originating from a single person’s imagination.

 There are a plethora of creative writing jobs available on the market.
-Aside from that, many people make money from their creative writing by creating popular websites, blogs, and YouTube channels.
+Many people also make money from their creative writing by creating popular websites, blogs, and YouTube channels.

 These days, creative writing has become a need.
 Many people are attending creative writing classes to improve their skills.